 Decoupling Resource Consumption from Economic Growth and Human Prosperity

-UNEP report makes the case for a new prosperity based on economic decoupling from resource consumptionIn a report released last week, the United Nations Environmental Program projects that aggregate natural resource consumption could triple from current levels by 2050, to an average total of 140 billion tons of ores, minerals, biomass, and fossil fuels per year.
-The report warns that “the prospect of much higher resource consumption levels is far beyond what is likely sustainable” and calls on governments to “decouple” economic growth from the rapid rate of resource consumption.
+The United Nations Environmental Program projects that aggregate natural resource consumption could triple from current levels by 2050 to an average total of 140 billion tons of ores, minerals, biomass, and fossil fuels per year.
+The report warns, “The prospect of much higher resource consumption levels is far beyond what is likely sustainable and calls on governments to decouple economic growth from the rapid rate of resource consumption.”

-With a world population expected to reach nine billion-plus people by mid-century, along rising prosperity in developing countries, it is essential, the report says, to “realize that prosperity and well-being do not depend on consuming ever-greater quantities of resources.”
+With the world population expected to reach nine billion-plus people by mid-century and rising prosperity in developing countries, the report says it is essential to “realize that prosperity and well-being do not depend on consuming ever-greater quantities of resources.”
+The UNEP said there are growing shortages of crucial raw materials, including oil, copper, and gold.
+As these resources become rarer, extracting what is available will require more fuel and water.

-“Decoupling makes sense on all the economic, social and environmental dials,” Steiner told the Daily Telegraph.
-“People believe environmental ‘bads’ are the price we must pay for economic ‘goods.’”
+“Decoupling makes sense on all the economic, social, and environmental dials,” Steiner told the Daily Telegraph.
+People believe environmental ads” are the price we must pay for economic goods.”

-In his book Prosperity Without Growth, Tim Jackson lays a foundation for coming to grips with the unsustainability of current rates of consumption, calling into question the false dichotomy between environmental stewardship and economic growth and redefining the idea of human prosperity :
+In his book Prosperity Without Growth, Tim Jackson lays a foundation for coming to grips with the unsustainability of current rates of consumption, calling into question the false dichotomy between environmental stewardship and economic growth and redefining the idea of human prosperity:

-Climate change, ecological degradation and the spectre of resource scarcity compound the problems of failing financial markets and economic recession.
+“Climate change, ecological degradation, and the specter of resource scarcity compound the problems of failing financial markets and economic recession.
 Short-term fixes to prop up a bankrupt system aren’t good enough.
 Something more is needed.
-An essential starting point is to set out a coherent notion of prosperity that doesn’t rely on default assumptions about consumption growth.”
+An essential starting point is to establish a coherent notion of prosperity that doesn’t rely on default assumptions about consumption growth.”

-Only through serious reexamination of the basis of human prosperity in relation to resource consumption will the world be able to balance the growing aspirations of more and more people.
+“Only through a serious reexamination of the basis of human prosperity in relation to resource consumption will the world be able to balance the growing aspirations of more and more people.
 As economies in the developing world grow, they are in a position to align their growth within principals of sustainability.
 At the same time, rich nations will need to aggressively decouple their economic growth from increasing rates of resource extraction and consumption.
-The balance is only achieved when the seemingly disparate needs of both worlds find common ground within the limits of the one world we all inhabit.
+The balance is only achieved when the seemingly disparate needs of both worlds find common ground within the limits of the one world we all inhabit.”
+Many may see the choice as a zero-sum game – winning comes at the loss of another.
+But if winning is defined as prosperity now and for future generations, then pitting winners against losers is the road to ruin.

-“At the heart of the book lies a very simple question,” writes Jackson in his book.
-“What can prosperity possibly look like in a finite world, with limited resources and a population expected to exceed 9 billion people within decades?
+“At the heart of the book lies a very simple question,” writes Jackson in his book. “what can prosperity possibly look like in a finite world, with limited resources and a population expected to exceed 9 billion people within decades?
 Do we have a decent vision of prosperity for such a world?
 Is this vision credible in the face of available evidence about ecological limits?
 How do we go about turning vision into reality?”

-First steps of a decoupled economy
+First Steps of a Decoupled Economy

 Thomas Schueneman